DasEd955/tunerdesign-gpt/README.md

 ### `model/attention.py`

-Implements a single self-attention head: projects the input into queries, keys, and values; computes scaled dot-product scores `(Q @ K^T) / sqrt(head_dim)`; applies a causal lower-triangular mask so each position can only attend to earlier tokens; and returns the weighted sum of values.
-The causal mask is what makes this decoder-style attention suitable for language modeling.
+Implements a single self-attention head: projects the input into queries, keys, and values; computes scaled dot product scores `(Q @ K^T) / sqrt(head_dim)`; applies a causal lower triangular mask so each position can only attend to earlier tokens; and returns the weighted sum of values.
+The causal mask is what makes this decoder style attention suitable for language modeling.

 ---